DroopyTersen/spscript/README.md

 - `list.findItem(key, value)` - get you an item whose field(key) matches the value.
 If multiple matches are found, the first is returned.
 Currently only text and number columns are supported.
 - `list.addItem(item)` - takes a javascript object and creates a list item.
 - `list.updateItem(id, updates)` - takes a SharePoint Id, and updates that item ONLY with properties that are found in the passed in `updates` object.
+- `list.deleteItem(id)` - deletes the item with the specified SharePoint Id
 - `list.permissions()` - Gets you an an array of permissions that have been setup for that list.
 Each permission object has a `member` (the user or group) and a `roles` array (the permissions that user or group has).
 - `list.permissions(email)` - Looks up a user by their email address, then gets the permissions that user has for that list.
 Similiar to "Check Permissions".